JustAnOpossum/Better-Discord-Screen-Share/README.md

 Edit the variables in the top of the plugin.

-domain: Domain Name of the media serv
+domain: Domain Name of the server.

 # Upcoming Features